binarypatrick/binarypatrick.github.io/_posts/2023-06-25-linux-on-dell-wyse-3040.md

 ## Installing Debian

 Picking a disto is tricky here.
 My device only had a 16 GB eMMC drive, which is really 14.8 GB.
-Most distros require 16 actualy GB.
+Most distros require 16 actually GB.
 Debian does not though and installing a minimal version works well for this low power device.
 Luckily Debian 12 (Bookworm) just came out so I used that.
 I also used Ventoy, but you however you choose get it on a USB stick and in the device.

 ![Debian 12 Install (Non-GUI)](/assets/img/linux-on-dell-wyse-3040/debian-12-install.png)